Stephen-Gates/report-gallery/README.md

 ## About

-- The site is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)
+- The site is built using [Material for MkDocs Insiders](https://squidfunk.github.io/mkdocs-material-insiders/).
+We're proud [sponsors](https://squidfunk.github.io/mkdocs-material-insiders/insiders/)
 - Pages are written in Markdown
 - Site is configured using mkdoc.yml

 ## Dev

-Run locally web server `$ mkdocs serve` to preview your site before publishing
+Run locally `$ mkdocs serve` to preview your site before publishing

 Build `$ mkdocs build` creates html files in \site

 Deploy `$ mkdocs gh-deploy`

-Go to https://stephen-gates.github.io/report-gallery/site/ to view the published site (there may be a small delay before the updates appear)

 Keep things up-to-date: